• Skip to primary navigation

 Don’t forget to serve it with some cheese pie, another midsummer staple!

-IF YOU WANT MORE TRADITIONAL SWEDISH DESSERTS, YOU WILL LIKE THESE POSTS!
+IF YOU WANT MORE AUTHENTIC SWEDISH RECIPES, YOU WILL LIKE THESE POSTS!

 • Swedish Almond Tart